octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.47 - 2023-11-17 =
+* Attempt to set parent for location based taxonomies once an import has finished
+* Added new action 'houzez_property_feed_post_import_properties' to end of import process
+* Corrected 0 status not being imported in Alto import
+* Corrected wrong properties getting removed in Alto format

 = 2.0.46 - 2023-11-15 =
 * Added ability to specify CSV delimiter character when setting up a CSV import.
 Defaults to comma